2018 New Hampshire Wildcats football team

 The 2018 New Hampshire Wildcats football team represented the University of New Hampshire in the 2018 NCAA Division I FCS football season.
 They were led by 20th-year head coach Sean McDonnell and played their home games at Wildcat Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 4–7, 3–5 in CAA play to finish in ninth place.

-Previous season

-They Wildcats finished the 2017 season 9–5, 5–3 in CAA play to finish in a tie for fourth place.
-They received an at-large bid to the FCS Playoffs where they defeated Central Connecticut and Central Arkansas before losing in the quarterfinals to South Dakota State.

 Preseason

-CAA Poll
+CAA poll

 In the CAA preseason poll released on July 24, 2018, the Wildcats were predicted to finish in second place.

 Preseason All-CAA Team

 The Wildcats had three players selected to the preseason all-CAA team including quarterback Trevor Knight being selected as offensive player of the year.